-Here is a list of Sonoran Desert foraging and related links.
+Here is a list of foraging links of the Sonoran Desert, links to North American ethnobotanical and plant databases, and more links to learning about sustainability.
 I hope you'll find it useful!

 Kelly Athena aka Cactus Kelly

 Native American Ethnobotany Database --wonderful site with how plants were used and can still be used

 2055 plants found within 40 miles of Phoenix, Arizona.
 Details on each one and thousands of photos.
 Search all of Arizona, specific areas, specific types of plants, common or botanical name, or other states for more plants--

 includes ethnobotany information (how indigenous people have used each plant) swbiodiversity.org